 In 2019, income inequality in the U.S. reached a record high.

-In 2019, the U.S. had the world's highest rate of children living in single-parent households at 23%.
+In 2019, the U.S. had the world's highest rate of children living in single-parent households, at 23%.

 In 2019, the top countries of origin for immigrants in the U.S. were Mexico (24%), India (6%), China (5%), the Philippines (4.5%), and El Salvador (3%).

-On April 1, 2020, the U.S. Census Bureau reported 331,449,281 residents in the United States.
+On April 1, 2020, the U.S. Census Bureau reported 331,449,281 residents, making the United States the third-most-populous country in the world.

-Between 2010 and 2020, student loan debt increased by 102% in the United States.
+Between 2010 and 2020, student loan debt increased by 102%.

 In 2020–2021, the U.S. spent an average of $18,614 per year per public elementary and secondary school student.